-Our model demonstrates the spatial and temporal variation in the availability of timber harvest residue for bioenergy production.
+Our model demonstrates the spatial and temporal variation in the availability of forest residue for bioenergy production.
 We did this using the location of timber harvest areas in the Canadian province of Alberta for the years 1990–2015.
-This is a historical study, but the information generated could be useful for investors exploring the potential of forest residues in Alberta for biomass energy production.

-We examined three potential plant locations, and three alternative plant capacities as measured by biomass input requirements: 200 Gg/a, 400 Gg/a, and 800 Gg/a.

-The results showed considerable variability in both marginal and average residue collection costs from year to year.
-The variability increases as input requirements increase.

-The maps produced as output from this study demonstrate how the supply areas needed to meet the input requirements vary quite a bit from year to year.
-This would become especially interesting if multiple plants were established: they could be competing for biomass in some years, and not in others, depending on their locations.
+As mentioned in the Introduction, we embarked on this study to answer three questions critical to bioenergy investors and policy makers.
+We now discuss our findings for each of these questions in turn.

-For the 200 Gg/a capacity the three locations are almost indistinguishable in terms of mean cost (~ 87 $ Mg-1).
-At 400 Gg/a, Edson is the low-cost location (98.6 $ Mg-1).
-At 800 Gg/a, Whitecourt is clearly the low-cost location (122 $ Mg-1).
-The average cost of supplying an 800 Gg/a plant is at least 40% greater than supplying a 200 Gg/a plant.
+Which areas are best for locating a potential bioenergy plant when considering residue collection and transport costs?
+We focus on the area surrounding the towns of Hinton, Edson, and Whitecourt in west-central Alberta.
+These three potential bioenergy plant locations were chosen as they host several forest products companies and are located near forest areas with substantial harvesting activity.
+For each location, we conduct sensitivity analysis on three alternative bioenergy plant capacities as measured by residue feedstock requirements: 200 Gg·yr-1, 400 Gg·yr-1, and 800 Gg·yr-1.
+For the 200 Gg·yr-1 capacity the three locations are almost indistinguishable in terms of average delivered residue cost (~ 87 $·Mg-1).
+At 400 Gg·yr-1, Edson is the low-cost location (98.6 $·Mg-1).
+At 800 Gg·yr-1, Whitecourt is clearly the low-cost location (122 $·Mg-1), however, it is important to note that the average cost of supplying an 800 Gg·yr-1 plant is over 40% greater than supplying a 200 Gg·yr-1 plant.